whimsytinkly/WhimsyWorkshop/README.md

 No backend required.

+No framework required.

+No build step.

+Just vibes. ✨

+---

 ## 🚀 Running Locally

 Clone the repository and open `index.html` in a browser.

 That's it.

-No build step.
-No complicated setup.
-Just vibes. ✨
+---

 ## 📌 Project Status

 **Early development**

-The core theme builder and image-based theme generation are working, but the colour-generation algorithm is still being refined and tested against increasingly cursed images.
+The **Theme Builder** is the first working part of WhimsyWorkshop.

+Current functionality includes:

+* Manual theme editing
+* Image-based theme generation
+* Theme normalization
+* Live preview
+* CSS generation
+* Accent-based links
+* Button interaction states
+* Preset themes

+The next stage is expanding the Workshop beyond themes into reusable UI component builders while keeping everything connected to the same underlying design system.

-More features coming soon. 🐱🎨
+More components coming soon. 🐱🎨